 A wheezing cough is typically set off by asthma, allergies, viral infection, and in some cases, more severe medical complications.
-Symptoms can vary depending on the cause, but there are multiple ways to remedy a wheezing cough.
+Symptoms can vary depending on the cause, but there are multiple ways to remedy this cough.
 We’ve put together an ultimate guide to wheezing cough symptoms and remedies.

 What Is Wheezing Cough

 When the airways become inflamed (bronchospasm), the muscles around the bronchial tubes tighten and constrict the airways.
-This can lead to a wheezing cough.
+This can lead to a cough with a wheeze sound.
 Certain triggers like infections, irritants, and allergens all play a role.

 A wheezing cough can affect all ages, but it can be especially worrying when it occurs in infants.
 It’s, therefore, essential to diagnose the underlying problem and treat the symptoms.

-A wide range of ailments causes a wheezing cough that is different in adults and infants.
+A wide range of ailments causes this cough.
+And they differ between adults and infants.

 Wheezing is often described as a high-pitched sound with course whistling when breathing.
 This usually happens when exhaling or during expiration, i.e., breathing air out of the lungs, but it can also occur when a person breaths in.
 The narrowed airways (due to inflammation) make musical or squeaky noises.
 Imagine the wind blowing through a tunnel or a squeaky toy sounds.
 The pitch can depend on which part of the lungs are affected.
 Also, the wheezing can be heard without a stethoscope, but sometimes medical equipment is required.